 With one solution, raw Google Analytics tables were replicated in Google BigQuery exactly as they would appear in Google Analytics’ database, so their team had to do the data modeling in advance before being able to connect to Data Studio.
 In addition, setting up relationships between dimensions and metrics in different tables required time, technical expertise and experience.

 “One had to write a decent amount of SQL just to be able to connect the needed data to Google Data Studio.
-Some companies do appreciate the “raw” data format because of the level of flexibility it unlocks, however this requires having in-house development resources to the data modeling,” mentioned Ahmad
+Some companies do appreciate the “raw” data format because of the level of flexibility it unlocks, however this requires having in-house development resources to the data modeling,” Ahmad says.

 Around the same time Ahmad was trying different data connectors for BigQuery he received an email from Supermetrics when Supermetrics for BigQuery was announced.
 “That was perfect timing.
 I was speaking with a client about the reporting limitation that we had with Google Sheets.
 I told them that BigQuery is a powerful platform, but we have to find a way to transfer all the needed data.
-I was already using Supermetrics and started talking to their support team about the new product,” Ahmad said.
+I was already using Supermetrics and started talking to their support team about the new product,” Ahmad says.